 During high school, I also helped out and shot behind the scenes footage for the band Midnight Express during their music video Danger Zone.
 The music video was shot over in Lincoln park in Rock Island Illinois which is right across the street from Alleman High School - where I attended.

 While I attended Alleman High School, I spent four years at WQAD-TV (ABC Affiliate in Moline Illinois) in their Junior Achievement Program where they had high school students produce weekly half hour variety television shows.
 We had to be the cast/crew for each episode, find the talent to interview on the show, and sell the commercial airtime on the episodes to local businesses.
-During my senior year, I was elected President of the JA Company at WQAD and we won Best Production Methods/Company Of The Year at the JA awards including National JA Delegate status and a college scholarship.
+During my senior year, I was elected President of the JA Company at WQAD and we won Best Production Methods, Company Of The Year, and Most Profitable Company at the JA awards including National JA Delegate status and a college scholarship.

 In 1984, we moved from black and white video up to a color video camera (vhs).
 Below is a montage video of different video clips from some of those films.
 If you were in any of my early films, you might see yourself in the video below but it still amounts to only about 1% of all the films we made.
 I jammed in as many clips as possible to the montage below.